gcfrench/tallyr/README.md

 * `tally_counter()` initiates the counter setting the count to the number of rows to be iterated through.
 The counter counts downwards to zero during the iteration step.
-This behaviour can be changed through the type argument so that the counter counts upwards from zero to the total number of iterations.
+This behaviour can be changed through the type argument so that instead of counting downwards the counter counts upwards from zero to the total number of iterations.
 * `click()` updates the counter, either decreasing or increasing the count by one.
 This up-to-date count can then be displayed in the console.

 ## Using the counter

 The counter is initiated by passing the data frame into the `tally_counter()` function.
-This can be done within a pipeline containing the iteration step.
+This can be done within a pipeline containing the iteration step, for example in conjuction with the tidyverse suite of packages.

-As an example take the first five rows of the iris dataset and return the sepal length for each row by passing each row one at a time into a function.
+To demonstrate this take the first five rows of the iris dataset passing each row, one at a time, into a function that returns the sepal length for that particular flower.

 ```{r}
 iris_five <- iris[1:5, ]